 City of Houston Health Department

-The City of Houston is partnered with Harris Health, therefore, you can apply for the Gold Card at any COH Multi-Service Center.
+The City of Houston is also partnered with Harris Health, therefore, you can apply for the Gold Card at any their Multi-Service Center.

-Note: You can also apply for WIC, SNAP and Texas Women’s Health Plan by calling the COH Health Department appointment line.
+Note: You can also apply for WIC, SNAP and Texas Women’s Health Plan by calling the City of Houston Health Department appointment line.

-The appointment specialist will then schedule a date, time and location (Multi-Service Center) for your Harris Health (Gold Card) screening to occur.
-They will also go over the listing of documents needed for your screening.
-These are the same documents from Step 3.
+When you call the appointment line they will schedule a date, time and location (Multi-Service Center) for your Harris Health (Gold Card) appointment to occur.
+They will also go over the listing of supporting documents needed for your screening.

-You are free to schedule your appointment at any Multi-Service Center.
-For a listing of the City of Houston Multi-Service Centers see below:
+You are free to schedule your Gold Card appointment at any multi-service centers below: